rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 **Predictions:**

-Give the probability of A is true, given B is true:
+Give the probability of A when B is true;